Board of Directors

 Georgie Fenton is the former Tournament Director and President of the Killebrew-Thompson Memorial.
 She managed the event for 20 years and presently serves as a member of the Board of Directors.
 Her history in the tournament management business dates back to the late 70’s and early 80’s when she acted as Tournament Coordinator for the Kapalua International, the Izusu Kapalua International and the Nissan Cup, PGA events with live television coverage from Maui, Hawaii.
 She resides in Sun Valley and Newport Beach with her husband Richard and has returned to the family business of real estate.

 Russ is the former Chairman and CEO of Apogee Enterprises, Inc. He served as the leader of the glass and engineering supplier for tall buildings of note servicing 9 of the tallest 18 buildings in the world during his tenure.
 Prior to heading Apogee, he was the president of the Glass Technologies division and held various leadership positions with the Glass Division from 1986 until he became CEO in 1998.
-Russ was a director from 1999 at Hutchinson Technologies to 2015, a top global supplier of disk drive suspension assemblies.
-He served as lead director and chair of the nominating and governance committee.
+Russ was a director from 1999 until 2016 at Hutchinson Technologies, a top global supplier of disk drive suspension assemblies.
 Russ was elected to the NCCI (a worker’s compensation company serving the insurance industry) board of directors in 2013 for a six-year term.
 In addition, Russ has held leadership positions with Guardian Industries, served as an engine engineer with Ford Motor Company and was a pilot in the U. S. Air Force.
 He has been a director with the Killebrew-Thompson Memorial since 2006 and served as its chairman in 2010 and 2011.
-Russ is currently a trustee at the University of Minnesota Foundation
+Russ is currently a trustee at the University of Minnesota Foundation.

 John D. Jackson, a Chevron, Texaco, Shell, 76 and ExxonMobil Marketer based in Meridian, Idaho, founded Jacksons Food Stores, Inc. in 1975 as a single service station in Caldwell, Idaho.
-Jacksons Food Stores has grown to be a nationally recognized chain of 230 branded convenience stores/car washes in six western states.
+Jacksons Food Stores has grown to be a nationally recognized chain of over 250 branded convenience stores/car washes in 6 western states.
+Jacksons Food Stores also owns joint venture with Chevron which includes over 800 sites in CA, WA, and OR.

-John also owns and operates Jackson Energy, Capitol Distributing and Jackson Jet Center.
-Jackson Energy is a wholesale and transportation company delivering fuel to over 800 branded retail locations in 9 western states.
-Capitol Distributing is a grocery wholesaler that delivers merchandise to over 400 convenience store locations in six western states.
-Jackson Jet Center is a premier fixed base operator offering air charter, maintenance, management, and fuel.
+John also founded and operates Jackson Energy, Capitol Distributing and Jackson Jet Center.
+Jackson Energy is a wholesale fuels and transportation company delivering to over 800 branded retail locations in 9 western states.
+Capitol Distributing is a grocery wholesaler that delivers merchandise to over 600 convenience store locations in six western states.
+Jackson Jet Center is a FBO offering air charter, maintenance, management and fuel.

 Marvin May began his business career in 1966 with May Trucking Company, which, at that time, operated a small fleet of six trucks.
 Two years later Marvin purchased the Company and began to build it into the nationwide firm it is today.
 The Company operates both Refrigerated and Dry Van Divisions, and handles over 40 million pounds of freight daily.
 Marvin is also Managing Partner of Juniper Financial and Blackrock Financial.
 Both companies are involved in real estate investments and development, commercial real estate leasing and commercial equipment leasing.
 Marvin has taken a very active part in the transportation industry.
 He has held positions as president, vice president and/or director in many industry-related associations, including the American Trucking Association, ATA Litigation Board, Idaho Motor Transport Association, Interstate Truckload Carrier Conference, Western Highway Institute, and The Refrigerated Carrier Conference.
 He has also served on the board of directors of Northwest University, Kirkland, Washington.
 Marvin served as Chairman of the Danny Thompson Memorial Golf Tournament in 1996 and 1997, and has been a loyal sponsor of the tournament since its inception.
 He was a recipient of the tournament’s Chairman’s Award in 1998.
 Marvin grew up in Payette, Idaho and attended the same High School as did Harmon Killebrew.
 At Harmon’s request May Trucking Company became a sponsor of the first Danny Thompson Memorial Golf Tournament.
 Marvin has two children and six grandchildren.
 He and his wife, Charlie, reside in Las Vegas, Nevada.